To change the public holidays your organisation observes, please see the guide: Configuring observed public holidays

 Creating a public holiday shift manually

 Depending on your configuration a public holiday shift may not have been created for an employee.
-This could be for many reasons (standard hours not set) but a public holiday shift can easily be created.
+This could be for many reasons (standard hours not set) but a public holiday shift can still be created.

 1. Click to create a shift on the timesheet

-2. Under Shift type select public holiday
+2. Under Shift type select Public Holiday

 Example of payroll interpretation